CoffeaTeam/coffea-casa-tutorials/README.md

 6. Plot pT of the trijet system with the mass closest to 172.5 GeV in each event and plot the maximum b-tagging discriminant value among the jets in the triplet.
 7. Plot the sum of pT of jets with pT > 30 GeV that are not within 0.4 in ΔR of any lepton with pT > 10 GeV.
 8. For events with at least three leptons and a same-flavor opposite-sign lepton pair, find the same-flavor opposite-sign lepton pair with the mass closest to 91.2 GeV and plot the transverse mass of the missing energy and the leading other lepton.

+## Other Example Folders
+There are several variations of folders containing "examples" in their name.
+These contain variations the functionality benchmarks designed to be deployed in very specific ways (typically explained by the folder's name!)
+If you aren't sure which examples you want to try using, the default examples/ folder is likely the place you want to go.
+Further descriptions of these variations may be provided when they are determined to be finished and stable.

 ## Analyses
 The analyses folder contains two subfolders: tHq and topcoffea, corresponding to two analyses which have been completed in coffea and adapted for coffea-casa.